panutat-p/go-snippet/22_profiling.md

 ```sh
 go tool pprof http://localhost:8081/debug/pprof/heap
 ```

-* top: Shows the top functions that are taking up the most memory or CPU (depending on the profile you're looking at)
+* top: Shows the top functions that are taking up the mostlis memory or CPU (depending on the profile you're looking at)
+* list `main`: Print the annotated source code for the function specified
 * tree: Print a tree of callers and callees
 * peek `main`: Print a table of callers and callees of the function specified
 * web: Generates a graph & opens it in a web browser
 * png: Generate a graph as an image file
-* list `main`: Print the annotated source code for the function specified
 * help: Shows a list of available commands

 Open GUI